Gabriel-Velez/GBE-Dotfiles/readme.md

 ## Custom Pages Overview:

-- **Programs** - Defult page that opens when there isnt a designated page.
+- **Programs** - Default page that opens when there isn't a designated page.

   - Access all of your favorite Programs at a touch